ShlokP06/CNNs/readme.md

 ## About the Project

-The induction task for 1st year students revolved around images - how the infamous modern technology deepfake works, how can we use it to generate AI images as well as how AI itself can differentiate between a real and a fake image.
+This revolved around images - how the infamous modern technology deepfake works, how can we use it to generate AI images as well as how AI itself can differentiate between a real and a fake image.

-The total induction project had 2 tasks:
+The total project had 2 tasks:

 - A Real vs AI image classifier
 - Training a GAN model to generate AI images